michaeltao0713/arch-docs/03_Post-Installation/01_Setting-Up.md

 This would fall under section 1.1 of the [General Recommendations](https://wiki.archlinux.org/title/General_recommendations) Wiki page.

-Just type `EDITOR=nvim visudo` and replace nvim with your console text editor of choice.
+Just type `EDITOR=vim visudo` and replace vim with your console text editor of choice.
 Search for wheel, and uncomment the line that allows users in group wheel to use sudo.

 You can now sudo as your regular user for admin permissions.
 Test it out by installing a package as that user with `sudo pacman -S *package*`.